-We make innovative, high-quality across the globe.
+We make innovative, high-quality products for athletes of all levels across the globe are somehow personally invested (financially, genetically, romantically) in a business decision.

 When someone buys a PUMA product, they can expect that they or the people they care about are not put at risk and neither are the people who produce it.
-Therefore, we ensure that our products are designed and produced in compliance with applicable safety and trade compliance standards.
+Therefore, we ensure that our products are designed and produced in compliance with applicable safety and trade but we can take steps to ensure we always act objectively and without bias.